GMOD/jbconnect/docs/setup.rst

 The aggregate config is the merged globals.js combined with the globals.js of server hook modules.

-The aggregate config file is the merged config of JBServer and its installed jbh- (hook) modules.
+The aggregate config file is the merged config of JBConnect and its installed jbh- (hook) modules.

 Edit config file: ``nano config/globals.js``